Joe In The Future

 Joe In The Future is an ongoing short story comic strip that appears in Heavy Metal Magazine.
 The strip is co-written by Horatio Weisfeld and Peter Koch.
 The first installment of the series appeared in the January 2002 issue of Heavy Metal Magazine.
 The most recent appeared in the September 2010 issue.
 Heavy Metal began running Joe In The Future as a print series in 2001 after the initial episode appeared as 3-minute internet flash web animation and Heavy Metal editor Howard Jorofsky suggested Weisfeld allow the magazine to run additional episodes as print stories.
 Weisfeld then followed with several additional Joe in the Future installments for Heavy Metal.
 The nearly simultaneous appearance of Joe in the Future as both web-animation and print episodes makes the series an early example of web-initiated Transmedia storytelling.

 In the series, Joe, spends most of his time seeking out cigarettes (which are hard to acquire in the future) and often comes into difficulty with a variety of humans, robots, mutants, etc., who seek to disrupt Joe's cigarette centric agenda to suit their own needs.
-The Joe In The Future is narrated in a terse crime novel style but the stories tend to evolve from commonplace incident rather than good/bad guy type genre conventions.
-Joe is a tough rogue and his yarns tend to feature Goodfellas-type petty street tension that boils to a violent climax, but through it all the title character tends to eschew anger, malevolence and disrespect.
-In this regard, the strip is rather unusual among action & crime genre material.
+Joe In The Future is narrated in a terse crime novel style but the stories tend to evolve from commonplace incident rather than good/bad guy type genre conventions.
+Joe is a tough rogue and yarns tend to feature Goodfellas-type petty street tension that boils to violent climax, but through it all the title character tends to eschew anger, malevolence and disrespect.
+In this regard, the strip is unusual for action & crime material.